 5.3.1.
-The public is welcome to attend meetings of the Board-Except as permitted under Fthe Education Act, 1998, outlines the conditions for access to meetings.and the regulations thereunder, all meetings of the Board and Committees of the Board shall be opened to the public.
+The public is welcome to attend meetings of the Board.
+Except as permitted under section 207 of Fthe Education Act, 1998, outlines the conditions for access to meetings. and the regulations thereunder, all meetings of the Board and Committees of the Board shall be opened to the public.

-5.3.2.2.1 No person will engage in conduct that is negative, critical, or derogatory towards any other person, or engage in any behaviour that is disruptive to the meeting.
+5.3.2 No person member of the public or staff will engage in conduct that is negative, critical, or derogatory towards any other person, or engage in any behaviour that is disruptive to the meeting.
 Any such conduct may result in exclusion from a meeting.
 Excerpts from the Education Act, 1998: